-For Level 4 students, nominations for full-year and semester only study in 2022-23 will be due in March 2022.
-Further information is available from the International Opportunities team.
+For Level 4 and 5 students, nominations for full-year and semester only study in 2022-23 will be due on the 4th March 2022.
+You can apply via our SharePoint website, for further information is available from the International Opportunities team.

 The International Opportunities Team is unable to approve or manage any overseas mobilities if the UK government has not lifted travel restrictions.
 Your health and safety is our top priority.
 Please contact the International Opportunities team for details about nomination processes.